 - The Vattenfall Management System (VMS), including the Code of Conduct and Integrity, and other internal governance documents

 Vattenfall AB is wholly owned by the Swedish state.
 Major parts of the Group's business are carried out in wholly and partly owned subsidiaries.
-For more information about legal entities within the Vattenfall Group, see the Annual and sustainability report.
+For more information about legal entities within the Vattenfall Group, see the Annual and Sustainability Report, note 18 to the consolidated accounts.